 How to set up a password policy that works

-Members can generate strong passwords with the built-in Password Generator with one click and save them just as quickly.
-When needed, the passwords pop up automatically into form fields thanks to Autofill powered by machine learning.
+With just one click, users can generate strong passwords with the built-in Password Generator and save them just as quickly.
+When needed, the passwords pop up automatically into form fields thanks to autofill powered by machine learning.

 That means you can unburden your team from the mental load of trying to create and remember complex passwords.
 And from a storage standpoint, your team's passwords stay safe in an ultra-secure, end-to-end encrypted vault.
 All in all, credentials are easy to access for your team but entirely out of reach to intruders.

 Members can conveniently and securely share multiple passwords and other sensitive data stored in their vaults with various members at once using the Groups and Shared Folders features.